Menu

 Join your community of teachers at this flagship event as we share in the research of Dr Collins with exciting and impactful strategies that you might embed in your practice.

-We are kindly hosted in the The Studio with thanks to the Tasmanian Symphony Orchestra.
+We are kindly hosted in the The Studio with thanks to the Tasmanian Symphony Orchestra and the event is supported by the Tasmanian Government through Arts Tasmania.
 Lunch is provided at the Hotel Grand Chancellor's Tasman Restaurant, with light refreshments also available during the day.

 Dr Anita Collins is an award-winning educator, researcher and writer in the field of brain development and music learning.
 Anita is best known for her role as on-screen expert and campaign lead for the Don’t Stop the Music documentary that aired on the ABC in late 2018 and author of The Music Advantage.
 She is internationally recognized for her unique work in translating the scientific research of neuroscientists and psychologists to the everyday parent, teacher and student.
 Anita brings a wealth of experience as an active educator to every presentation.
 She is an experienced classroom teachers and conductor (Canberra Grammar School), has been musical director for three award winning productions and she has over a decade of experience as a teacher educator across all areas of tertiary education (University of Canberra and the Australian National University).